dotnet/csharpstandard/standard/patterns.md

 For a constant pattern `P`, its *converted value* is

-- if the input expression’s type is an integral type or an enum type, the pattern’s constant value converted to that type; otherwise
+- if the pattern input value’s type is an integral type or an enum type, the pattern’s constant value converted to that type; otherwise
-- if the input expression’s type is the nullable version of an integral type or an enum type, the pattern’s constant value converted to its underlying type; otherwise
+- if the pattern input value’s type is the nullable version of an integral type or an enum type, the pattern’s constant value converted to its underlying type; otherwise
 - the value of the pattern’s constant value.

 Given a pattern input value *e* and a constant pattern `P` with converted value *v*,